 No, testosterone replacement therapy isn’t bad for the heart.

-In fact, several studies have shown that having healthy levels of testosterone helps prevent coronary artery disease and reduces risk factors associated with heart attack and stroke .
+In fact, several studies including the Pharmacy Times, have shown that having healthy levels of testosterone helps prevent coronary artery disease and reduces risk factors associated with heart attack and stroke .

 “Increasingly, testosterone replacement therapy is prescribed to treat general symptoms of aging, including fatigue and slight declines in sexual functioning.”